TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/thingsboard/tts-setup/_index.md

 ---
-title: "The Things Stack Setup"
+title: "The Things Stack Setup for MQTT Integration with ThingsBoard"
 description: ""
 weight: 1
 ---